The Last Emperox

 The Road

-Book Notes Instead of being asleep at 22:47 on 17 June 2020, kitt created this:This book was recommended by Ryan Holiday in his June reading list.
+Book Notes Written with a loving hand by kitt some time around 22:47 on 17 June 2020This book was recommended by Ryan Holiday in his June reading list.
 It sounded interesting, so I borrowed it from the library, read it, and here we are.

 The struggle in this book is man against nature in a post-apocalyptic world which seems to be some sort of ecological disaster that blighted the world.
 Many scenes include ash and melted roads, along with the two main characters, a father and his son, covering their faces with masks so that they can breathe.
 The disaster is such that it appears there are very few people left, and the ability to grow crops or feed is pretty much gone.
 The remaining people are struggling to survive, which includes resorting to anything edible, including other people.